MediaComem/comem-appmob/IMAGE-UPLOAD.md

    "qimgUrl": "/qimg-api-proxy",
    "qimgSecret": "..."
    ```
-3. Add two new `qimgUrl` and `qimgSecret` properties to `config/production.json`, this time using the real qimg API URL:
+3. Add two new `qimgUrl` and `qimgSecret` properties to `config/production.json`, this time using the real URL:

    ```json
    "qimgUrl": "https://comem-qimg.herokuapp.com/api",
    "qimgSecret": "..."
    ```
-4. Update `constants.js` to define two new `qimgUrl` and `qimgSecret` constants with placeholders:
+4. Update `constants.js` (the one in the root directory of your project) to define two new `qimgUrl` and `qimgSecret` constants with placeholders:

    ```js
    .constant('qimgUrl', '@qimgUrl@')